Automate these tasks to Scale up your Learning Management System (LMS) easier and more cost-effectively.

 “I don’t know my password” are the words echoing through the nightmares of many LMS customer service reps.
 100 tickets a week relating to questions you’ve answered time and time again.
 It’s not them, it’s you.
 Your LMS is buggy or unintuitive.

-The problem is, if you try to scale a buggy or difficult-to-use Learning Management System, you should also prepare to scale your support team at significant cost.
+The problem is, if you try to scale a buggy or difficult-to-use Learning Management System, you should also prepare to scale your support team at a significant cost.

 Your number one priority for reducing support tickets is to improve the user experience of your technology to reduce the need for tickets in the first place.
 But the second thing you must do is to automate support using a self-help knowledge base.